jonathanw82/Fan_speed_control/README.md

 Or the PWM Max can be decreased if 100% is too loud or the fan is far too powerful.

 * Diagnostics:
-This option will display debug information, Current Mode, Fan Speed %, PWM Pin Voltage, PWM Current Value, Min Temp, MaxTemp, Min Hum, Max Hum, PWM Min, PWM Max, Software Version.
+This option will display debug information, Current Mode, T/H Sensor Serial Number, Fan Speed %, PWM Pin Voltage, PWM Current Value, Min Temp, MaxTemp, Min Hum, Max Hum, PWM Min, PWM Max, Software Version.